New Website 2020

 Finally, after 3 years with 250 hours of work, I finished my longest-running project: A complete new design and code for my website.
 Everything is new.
 I created over 1,400 files with 29,000 lines of code.

-There are multiple reasons it took me so long: I created not only a completely new design, with light and dark theme, screen size dependent grid and typography, I also developed it with a completely new technology stack, including the static-site generator Gatsby, TypeScript, Styled Components, MDX, GraphQL, and CSS Grid Layout.
+There are multiple reasons it took me a while: I created not only a new design, with a light and dark theme, screen size-dependent grid, and typography.
+I developed it with a new technology stack, including the static-site generator Gatsby, TypeScript, Styled Components, MDX, GraphQL, and CSS Grid Layout.

 I always take the opportunity to learn new things while working on personal projects.
-This time I intentionally picked TypeScript, even I knew it would slow me down.
-I wanted to learn it beyond basic training and theory which is only possible while doing it.
+This time I intentionally picked TypeScript, even though I knew it would slow me down.
+I wanted to learn it beyond basic training and theory, which is possible while doing it.

 The inspiration and design phase took a long time.
-I had to read a lot of books, study styles, designs, and art to select the direction I was aiming for.
+I had to read many books, study styles, designs, and art to select the direction I was aiming for.

-For my Journal, previously called articles, a blog I write since 2006, I also re-checked the text of every essays I wrote before and improved the quality of the images.
+For my Journal, previously called articles, a blog I write since 2006, I re-checked the text of every essay I wrote before and improved the quality of the images.

-I created some new pages for parts of my website that previously didn’t exist or where not displayed in a proper manner.
+I created new pages for parts of my website that previously didn’t exist or were not displayed properly.

 Projects & Showcases

-For the first time, the website has a Projects section showing my work with further showcases for some of the work.
+For the first time, the website has a Projects section showing my work, with further showcases for selected projects.

-My Haiku (short Japanese poems) collection was previously lovelessly dumped on a single page without proper context.
+My Haiku (short Japanese poems) collection was previously loveless, dumped on a single page without proper context.
 After the relaunch, I dedicated a whole section to the Haiku, including English translations.

-I also had a collection of my Sketchnotes hosted on a subdomain on Tumblr and wanted to move it back to my website and created an own Sketchnotes section.
+I had a collection of my Sketchnotes hosted on a subdomain on Tumblr and wanted to move it back to my website and created my own Sketchnotes section.

 The Traditional Color of Japan

-A few years back I created a small project creating an ASE file out of Traditional Colors of Japanese mentioned in a book with the same title.
-This project also got an own page showing all colors and the books these are from.
+A few years back I created a small project, creating an ASE file out of Traditional Colors of Japanese mentioned in a book with the same title.
+This project got an own page showing all colors and the books these are from.